acostabh/Pivotal-Tracker-Stories-to-ML/readme.md

   1. run on CLI: `php get_tasks.php`
     a.
 Skips existing issues based on the "Pivotal ID" custom field value
-    b. creates new issues in Mavenlink
+    b. creates new issues in Mavenlink and assign to users, based on the $owner array in the settings.php file

 ## Accepted stories ##